-In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Value Option In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed CDHP In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed Plan allowance and the difference, if any, between our allowance and the billed Plan allowance and the difference, if any, between our allowance and the billed amount Medical and outpatient hospital benefits apply.
+t all benefits in this Section.
+We sble does not apply.
+CDHP In-Network: 20% of the Plan СДНР Value Option In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Medical and outpatient hospital benefits apply.
 See CDHP Section 5(a).
 Medical services and supplies provided by physicians and other health care professionals, CDHP Section 5 (b).
 Surgical and anesthesia services provided by physicians and other health care professionals and CDHP Section 5(c).
 Outpatient hospital or ambulatory surgical center for the benefits we provide.
 Medical and outpatient hospital benefits apply.
 See CDHP Section 5(a).
 Medical services and supplies provided by physicians and other health care professionals, CDHP Section 5 (b).
 Surgical and anesthesia services provided by physicians and other health care professionals and CDHP Section 5(c).
-Outpatient hospital or ambulatory surgical center for the benefits we provide. СДНР Value Option In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed benefits apply.
+Outpatient hospital or ambulatory surgical center for the benefits we provide.
+CDHP Value Option In-Network: 20% of the Plan allowance Out-of-Network: 20% of the Plan allowance and the difference, if any, between our allowance and the billed In-Network: 20% of the Plan allowance Out-of-Network: 20% of the Plan allowance and the difference, if any, between our allowance and the billed Medical and outpatient hospital benefits apply.
 See CDHP Section 5(a).
 Medical services and supplies provided by physicians and other health care professionals, CDHP Section 5 (b).
-Surgical and anesthesia services provided by physicians and other health care professionals and CDHP Section 5(c).
+Surgical and anesthesia services provided by physicians and other health care professionals and CDHP Section 5 (c).
 Outpatient hospital or ambulatory surgical center for the benefits we provide.
-CDHP In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our
+CDHP In-Network: 20% of the Plan allowance Out-of-Network: 20% of the Plan allowance and the difference, if any, between our